-“Uhm, what’s on the chef’s special list?”
+“Uhm, what’s today’s chef’s special?”
 He turns towards the board and makes up his mind before the lady responds.
-“I’ll have that one, number 5.”
+“I’ll have that number 5.”

 He sits on the seat with the rustic glass coffee table piled with the day’s newspapers.
 Flips through and stops to look at a waiter walking his direction then passes.
 He checks around the restaurant as if looking for something or someone then gets back to flipping through the Daily Nation, skimming through a sports article.

 The lady at the counter waves at him to signal the order is ready.
 He walks up to her, yanks his wallet off his pocket and draws two notes out of it.

 “Here you go,” handing him the brown bag.

 Back at his apartment, he walks to the kitchen to serve the meal.
 His phone alerts an incoming message, ‘Bing!’
 It’s Stacy; [Hey Babe, did I leave my fuchsia scarf there?]